 Layouts and Linking Panels

 A great way to get started in Verbum is by opening a Quickstart Layout.
 Quickstart Layouts open your Bible along with Verbum tools oriented around a specific task, such as “Passage Study.”
-You can access Quickstart Layouts by clicking the Layouts icon and selecting a layout in the left column.
+You can access Quickstart Layouts by clicking Layouts and selecting a layout in the left column.

 You can arrange your open Bibles and resources in many different ways.
 To do so, click the tab of an open panel and drag to the location you want.
 You can do this as many times as you’d like.